 The PO shade goes really well with my skin tone.
 I’m happy with my choice.
 I love the flushed hue it gives to my otherwise plain-pale nails.
 Just a couple of coats, my hands and nails look more alive!

-As far as I know, ParaDo Nail Foundation and the rest of the makeup (here’s the website) are available only at Seven-Eleven.
+As far as I know, ParaDo Nail Foundation and the rest of the makeup (here’s the website) are available only at 7-Eleven.
 I didn’t see them anywhere else.
-The price is ¥540 (after tax) which is rather affordable.
+The price is ¥500 (before tax) which is rather affordable.
 I wanted to buy the BO shade and the Gel Top Coat but in the end, I didn’t.

 As if that’s not enough, ParaDo Nail Foundation has a sticker showing it had won @cosme Award in 2017.
 You know that’s a good sign whenever you see that sticker.
 The recognition.
 That’s probably how I decided to make the purchase in the first place.